brandenburg/np-schedulability-analysis/README.md

 - The [Intel Thread Building Blocks (TBB)](https://www.threadingbuildingblocks.org) library and parallel runtime.

 - The [jemalloc](http://jemalloc.net) scalable memory allocator.
-Alternatively, the TBB allocator can be used instead, see build options below.
+Alternatively, the TBB allocator can be used instead; see build options below.

 ## Build Instructions